 Retinal Detachment

-Retinal detachment occurs in less than 0.2% of patients following surgery.
-Very nearsighted people and those who had complex cataract surgery are at higher risk of developing this condition.
-Your surgeon will review your potential risk of retinal detachment before the surgery.
+Retinal detachment occurs in less than 0.2% of patients.
+Very nearsighted people and those who have had complex cataract surgery are at higher risk of developing this condition.
+Your surgeon will review your potential risk of retinal detachment before the procedure, so it wouldn’t affect your vision after cataract surgery.

 Symptoms of retinal detachment may include seeing flashing lights, a curtain blocking the vision, or a shower of floaters.
 If any of these symptoms occur, contact your surgeon as soon as possible.